gmdeckard/ollama_tika_docker/README.md

-# Ollama, Apache Tika, PostgreSQL, and Oracle Linux Docker Compose
+# Ollama, Apache Tika, PostgreSQL, and Ubuntu Jammy Docker Compose

-This repository contains a Docker Compose setup for running an Ollama server, an Apache Tika server, a PostgreSQL database server, and an Oracle Linux server.
+This repository contains a Docker Compose setup for running an Ollama server, an Apache Tika server, a PostgreSQL database server, and an Ubuntu Jammy server.

 ## Services

 - **Ollama**: A service running the Ollama application.
 - **Apache Tika**: A service running the Apache Tika server for document text extraction.
 - **PostgreSQL**: A service running the PostgreSQL database server.
-- **Oracle Linux**: A service running Oracle Linux 9.5.
+- **Ubuntu Jammy**: A service running Ubuntu Jammy.

 ## Prerequisites